antoinekociuba/AntoineK_MediaChooserField/README.md

 When you select an image from the media browser, the value returned is formated like ```wysiwyg/yourfilename.yourfileextension```.
-So when you will reuse that value on the frontend, you would need to prefix it with ```Mage::getBaseUrl('media')``` in order to keep and respect an absolute URL.
+So when you will reuse that value on the frontend, you would need to prefix it with ```Mage::getBaseUrl('media')``` in order to get a working and conventional URL.

 Enjoy!